Baháʼí Faith in Uganda: Connections and development

 An early instance of contact between Uganda and the Baháʼí Faith came in September 1946 when Ugandan Dr. Ernest Kalibala, one of Uganda's first PhDs then associated with the UN, gave a talk at the New York Baháʼí Center.
 Particular plans to bring the religion to Uganda began in 1950 involving the cooperation of American, British, Egyptian, and Persian Baháʼí communities and reached a level of coordination and detail that materials were translated into languages widely used in Africa before pioneers reached Africa.
 On August 3, 1951 Mr. and Mrs. Músá Banání, Mrs. Violette and Mr. Ali Nakhjavani, of Iran, with their baby daughter Bahiyyih, and Mr. Philip Hainsworth arrived in Kampala.
 Banání was an adult convert to the religion during World War I from a Jewish background.
 After receiving the news that Hand of the Cause Louis George Gregory — Hands of the Cause are a select group of Baháʼís who achieved a distinguished rank in service to the religion — had died previously on July 31, a commemorative meeting for Gregory was held in Kampala at which the five pioneers and Marguerite Preston (from Kenya) were joined by twelve Africans.
 In October an observance of the birth of the Báb was the first to be held in the home of a Bugandan citizen of Uganda, with prayers said in Luganda.
 In December, the first two native Ugandans had converted to the Baháʼí Faith — Fred Bigabwa (Mutoro tribe) and Chrispin Kajubi (Buganda tribe).
-While Banání was on pilgrimage War War II veteran Enoch Olinga (of Iteso tribe) who had been attending classes taught by Nakhjavani in Kampala was the third Ugandan to become a Baháʼí and swore off alcohol though his alcoholism had already cost him his government job.
+While Banání was on pilgrimage, World War II veteran Enoch Olinga (of Iteso tribe), who had been attending classes taught by Nakhjavani in Kampala, was the third Ugandan to become a Baháʼí and swore off alcohol, though his alcoholism had already cost him his government job.